afewell/WorkInProgress/Install-PKS1.2-NSXT2.2/Lab2-Configure-NSXT2.2-for-PKS/readme.md

 For those needing access to VMware licensing for lab and educational purposes, we recommend contacting your VMware account team.
 Also, the [VMware User Group's VMUG Advantage Program](https://www.vmug.com/Join/VMUG-Advantage-Membership) provides a low-cost method of gaining access to VMware licenses for evaluation purposes.

+### Configure NSX-T for PKS

+This section follows the PKS Documentation, which includes additional details and explanations -  [Step 3: Create the NSX-T Opbjects Required for PKS](https://docs.pivotal.io/runtimes/pks/1-2/nsxt-prepare-env.html#create-objects)

+1.0 Create NSX Network Objects

-5.0 Create an IP Pool for Tunnel Endpoint IP Addresses
+1.1 Create IP Pools for Tunnel Endpoint IP Addresses and NSX Load Balancer Virtual IP addresses

-5.1 In the NSX Manager UI, go to Inventory > Groups > IP Pools and click "Add"
+1.1.1 In the NSX Manager UI, go to Inventory > Groups > IP Pools and click "Add"

-<details><summary>Screenshot5.1</summary>
+<details><summary>Screenshot 1.1.1</summary>
 <img src="Images/2018-10-11-15-52-41.png">
 </details>
 <br/>

-5.2 Create an IP pool with the following details:
+1.1.2 Create an IP pool for tunnel endpoints with the following details:

 - Name: ip-pool-teps
 - Click "Add" to add a subnet